 I can prove Gaius Caligula was the stupidest Roman Emperor of them all.
-According to Tacitus, who was never wrong, after having been stabbed by his own bodyguards in 41 A.D., the lunatic’s last words were, “I am still alive!”
+According to Tacitus, who was never wrong, in 41 A.D., after having been stabbed by his own bodyguards, the lunatic’s last words were, “I am still alive!”
 Playing opossum never seems to have occurred to him.
 Neither did offering money to his assassins.
 Listen, if you are already falling to your death, what could be the harm in trying to fly?
+Or in keeping your big mouth shut, instead of alerting your killers they had not yet finished the job.
 Last words such as those are self defining; you are dead because you deliver them.
-Consider Billy the Kid’s last words, as he walked into a darkened room, in which Sheriff Pat Garritt, was waiting with his finger on a loaded shotgun.
+Consider Billy the Kid’s last words, as he walked into a darkened room, in which Sheriff Pat Garritt, was waiting with his finger on the trigger of a loaded shotgun.
 Said Billy,“Who’s there?”

 - 30 -